digitalfabrik/react-sticky-headroom/README.md

 Since it's using [styled-components](https://www.styled-components.com/) internally, it's best to use it in apps where you already have styled-components in place.
+The component is only compatible with styled-components v4.x.x.

 The component is inspired by [react-headroom](https://kyleamathews.github.io/react-headroom/).